Skip to main content

 Multi-Session Continuity

 Governed runs are not bound to a single process.
 You can start a run, close your terminal, and resume it hours or days later from a fresh session.
-State, history, decisions, and turn sequence all persist on disk in .agentxchain/.
+State, history, decisions, turn sequence, and session checkpoints all persist on disk in .agentxchain/.

 This is the foundation for long-horizon execution: runs that outlive any single operator session.